Sable Antelope hunting is readily available in South Africa, with both sexes having long, sweeping, scimitar-like horns.

 - All the female calves remain.
 When the herd gets too large, it divides into smaller groups of cows and young.

-- These groups will form new herds and again with only one adult bull.
+- These groups will form new herds and again with only one adult male.

-- The young males, which have been separated from the herd, form bachelor groups.
+- The young males, separated from the herd, form bachelor groups.

-- If threatened by a predator, including lions, they will confront it, using their scimitar-shaped horns.
-Many of these big cats, for example, lions have died while trying to bringing down a sable.
+- If threatened by a predator, including lions, they will confront it using their scimitar-shaped horns.
+Many of these big cats, for example, lions, have died while trying to hunt these antelope.

-- In Ernest Hemingway’s book, The Green Hills of Africa, he describes the habits of sable antelope, which he used to hunt.
+- In Ernest Hemingway’s book, The Green Hills of Africa, he describes the habits of sables he used to hunt.

-The sable is characterized by a thick neck and tough skin and a compact and robust build,
+A thick neck and tough skin, and a compact and robust build characterize the sable,

 It has an upright mane on its neck and a short “beard” on the throat.
-Coloration is rich chestnut to black.
+The coloration is rich chestnut to black.

 Females and young are chestnut to dark brown, while males begin darkening and turn black after three years.

-However, in southern populations, in particular, the Eastern Cape females have a brown to black coat.
+However, in southern populations, Eastern Cape females have brown to black coats.

-This is the result of the vegetation they eat, which causes skin pigmentation to be much darker.
+This results from the vegetation they eat, which causes skin pigmentation to be much darker.

-Calves less than two months old are a light tan and show faint markings.
-The underparts, cheek, and chin of the sable are all white, creating a great contrast with the dark back and flanks.
+Calves under two months old are a light tan and show faint markings.
+The sable’s underparts, cheek, and chin are all white, contrasting with the dark back and flanks.

-The sable has long, white hairs below the eyes and a wide, black stripe running over the nose.
+It has long, white hairs below the eyes and a wide, black stripe over the nose.

 Both sexes have ringed horns that arch backward.
-In females, these can reach 24–34 inches, while in males, they are 32–48 inches long.
+In females, these can reach 24 – 34 inches, while they are 32 – 48 inches long in males.

-The average lifespan of the sable antelope is about 17 years in the wild and longer in captivity.
+The average lifespan is about 17 years in the wild and longer in captivity.

 They are diurnal but are less active during the heat of the day.